This Family’s Experience of Adopting Kids With Disabilities and of Different Races Is Truly Beautiful

 As a white woman, Heather is also conscious of expanding her experiences and learning from others.
-"I make sure that I'm following accounts of leaders in the race space on social media who are people of colour," she said.
-"I think my biggest piece of advice to a parent adopting outside their race is that they have to be a learner.
-You have to be intentional to make sure that your child knows their racial and ethnic identity and spends time with people who have similar backgrounds."
+“I make sure that I’m following accounts of leaders in the race space on social media who are people of color,” she said.
+“I think my biggest piece of advice to a parent adopting outside their race is that they have to be a learner.
+You have to be intentional to make sure that your child knows their racial and ethnic identity and spends time with people who have similar backgrounds.”

 By 2013, the Avises were ready to bring another child into the fold.
 Although they knew they wanted to adopt again, the process for adopting their youngest, a son named August, looked a little bit different.
 “We got a phone call about a mom who was pregnant with [August], and he had a Down syndrome in utero diagnosis,” she explained.
 “We found out when she was seven months pregnant that she wanted to do an adoption plan based off his diagnosis.”

 Two months later, August was officially part of the Avis clan, and Heather completely gushes about him.
 And while she admits that adopting kids with disabilities is certainly hard, you just have to make it work.
 “You just do what you gotta do, you know what I mean?
 That’s any parent, you do the things that you need to do.
 And so yes, it requires a little bit more.
 But that’s our normal,” she said.
 “It’s really taught us that there’s this whole life happening out there that’s so different than what I had hoped for or expected.
 I’m learning so many real life lessons that I would otherwise miss out on.”